robinmiles1/bots/guide/how-to-develop-eve-online-bots.md

 ### Entry Point - `processEvent`

-Each time an event happens, the framework calls the function called `interfaceToHost_processEvent`.
+Each time an event happens, the framework calls the function `interfaceToHost_processEvent` from the `Main.elm` file.
 Because of this unique role, this function is sometimes also referred to as 'entry point'.

 Let's look at how this function is implemented.
 Usually it will look like this:
 ```Elm